Skip to Main Navigation | Skip to Content

 Persons having inquiries concerning the University's compliance with the regulations implementing any of the above are directed to contact the director of human resources, Office of Human Resources, Administration 101, 660-543-4255, University of Central Missouri, Warrensburg, Missouri 64093.
 Toll free numbers for Relay Missouri are 711 or 800-735- 2966 for TTY, and 866-735-2460 for voice callers.
 For further information on notice of non- discrimination, visit ED.gov at http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm for the address and phone number of the office that serves your area, or call 1-800-421-3481.

-For faculty, guidelines for academic freedom are posted in the Faculty Guide.
+For faculty, guidelines for academic freedom are posted in the Academic Policy and Procedure.
 Board of Governors' Academic Freedom and Tenure Policy 2.2.030 (passed July 2005) provides clear guidelines for faculty regarding freedom of expression, freedom in pedagogy, and the rights of faculty members as citizens.
 In addition, the Academic Freedom and Tenure policy clearly outlines the rights and obligations of faculty in the tenure track as it applies to academic freedom.
-Faculty grievances, including those arising from potential freedom of expression conflicts, are governed by the Grievance and Arbitration Policy in the Faculty Guide, subsection III.
+Faculty grievances, including those arising from potential freedom of expression conflicts, are governed by the Grievance and Arbitration Policy in the Academic Policy and Procedure, subsection III.
 Faculty freedom of expression as it pertains to intellectual property is controlled by Board of Governors' Intellectual Property Rights Policy 3.1.020 (passed April 2007), which provides guidelines for matters of intellectual property, trademark, copyright, and the development of online materials.
-Policies governing classroom requirements (i.e., syllabi, grading, attendance, classroom control) are listed in Faculty Guide, subsection II on Academic Policies and Procedures.
+Policies governing classroom requirements (i.e., syllabi, grading, attendance, classroom control) are listed in Academic Policy and Procedure, subsection II on Academic Policies and Procedures.

 For staff and faculty, the Human Resources Procedure Manual section on Workplace and Employee Relations provides policies for workplace concerns including (but not limited to) employees with disabilities, personal conduct and grievance procedures, conflict of interest concerns and employee rights.